 Photocopying requires an AU ID loaded with EagleBuck$ funds or the purchase of a copy card.
-To activate your Eagle Buck$ card, deposit cash in $1, $5, $10 or $20 bills on the card at one of the "Card Value Centers" located in the Library's first and second floor copy rooms.
-You may also fund the card with a check, cash, or credit or debit card through the Office of Student Accounts, located on the AU main campus.
-Their phone number is 202-885-3548.
+To activate your Eagle Buck$ card, deposit cash in $1, $5, $10 or $20 bills on the card at one of the "Card Value Centers" located in all Library copy rooms.
+You may also add money to your card using Manage my Eaglebucks.

-If you are not a currently enrolled at WCL or AU and are not a faculty or staff member, you may purchase a copy card at one of the "Card Value Centers" for $1.50 in one of the Library's copy rooms.
+If you are not a currently enrolled at WCL or AU and are not a faculty or staff member, you may purchase a copy card from the "Card Value Centers" in Library's convenience centers.
+The initial cost of a copy card is $1.50.
 To use your card effectively, you should place additional value on it with $1, $5, $10 or $20 bills.

 Computer Service available to the Public

-Members of the public who wish to use a computer may use one of the workstations located on the first floor of the Library; these computers are able to access the internet and do not have any word processing programs installed.
-Printing is not currently available to the public in the Library at this time, but you may download material to a flash drive or email it.
+Members of the public who wish to use a computer may use one of the workstations located on the first floor of the Library.
+These computers are able to access the internet and do not have word processing capability.
+Printing is not available to the public in the Library at this time, but you may download material to a flash drive or email it.

 Remote Access to Electronic Databases

-WCL faculty, staff, and students may access electronic databases remotely by using their law school user name and password when prompted.
-Please contact the Reference Desk at 202-274-4352 or at email@example.com if you have any questions or require assistance with our databases.
+WCL faculty, staff, and students may access electronic databases remotely.
+Please select the database you wish to access from the Library's website and then enter your law school user name and password prompted.
+Contact the Reference Desk at 202-274-4352 or at email@example.com if you have any questions or require assistance with our databases.

 Group Study Rooms

 These rooms are reserved for groups of currently enrolled WCL students who may reserve the rooms up to one week in advance through MyWCL.
-Further details on the use of group study rooms is posted at http://library.wcl.american.edu/circulation.cfm
+Further details on the use of group study rooms is posted at Circulation Services.

 Where can I obtain reference and research assistance?